SleepyMario/chess-overlay/README.md

 # chess-overlay

-For chess related gentoo ebuilds not in portage
+For chess related gentoo ebuilds not in portage and a meta-package for the diehards.